Last Updated on

 This is not a good feeling for a writer.

-My situation isn’t what I would consider ‘Writer’s Block’.
+My situation isn’t what I would consider ‘writer’s block’.
 That would imply that I’m sitting down and actually trying to get work done.
-I’m having more of a ‘Writer’s Focus’ problem — I’m having trouble even getting the work started.
+I’m having more of a ‘writer’s focus’ problem – I’m having a hell of a time getting the work started in the first place.

 Out of frustration, I’m forcing myself to find out why I’m not creating new content.
 I have a few ideas: